sudoTheFoxis/ArchFox-install/README.md

 # ArchFox-install
-Bash script to install ArchFox
+A small bash script designed to simplify ArchLinux installations.